kids encyclopedia robot

 On 1 January 2017, Tharman succeeded Jean-Claude Trichet as Chair of the Group of Thirty, an independent global council of leading economic and financial policymakers.
 Tharman was subsequently succeeded by Mark Carney and was appointed Chairman of the Board of Trustees on 1 January 2023.

 On 22 May 2019, the United Nations Development Programme (UNDP) announced that Tharman will be co-chairing the Advisory Board of the Human Development Report (HDR) 2019 alongside Thomas Piketty.
-He was reappointed twice, to co-chair the Advisory Board of the Human Development Report 2020 alongside Michael Spence, and the Advisory Board of the Human Development Report 2021/2022 alongside Michele Lamont.
+He was reappointed thrice, to co-chair the Advisory Board, alongside Michael Spence in 2020, Michele Lamont in 2021/22, and Joseph Stiglitz in 2023/24,

 In May 2019, Tharman was appointed a member of the Board of Trustees of the World Economic Forum (WEF).